Compressed Bayesian Tensor Regression: Conclusion

 \section{Conclusion}

 This paper introduces a Compressed Bayesian Tensor Regression (CBTR) framework that efficiently addresses the challenges of high-dimensional tensor covariates through a novel Generalized Tensor Random Projection (\texttt{GTRP}) strategy.
 The proposed method extends existing tensor projection approaches by allowing both mode-wise and tensor-wise projections, offering flexibility to preserve or reduce tensor modes and dimensions.
-Theoretical guarantees are provided in the form of concentration inequalities and posterior consistency results, ensuring that inference and prediction remain valid after compression.
+Theoretical guarantees are provided by concentration inequalities and posterior consistency results, ensuring that inference and prediction remain valid after compression.

 We design a Gibbs sampling algorithm tailored to hierarchical priors, including PARAFAC-based shrinkage priors, and introduce Bayesian model averaging to account for variability introduced by random projections.
 Our extensive simulation studies demonstrate that CBTR achieves substantial computational gains and improved prediction accuracy compared to standard Bayesian tensor regression, especially when the random projection preserves meaningful tensor structures.
 These findings are reinforced by an empirical application to financial data, where CBTR outperforms its uncompressed counterpart in out-of-sample forecasting.